 At the start of reception all children are taught phonics in their classroom.
 They will then be assessed at the end of the half term and they will be placed into phonics groups.

 Children will complete an adult-led maths activity each week, and again, children learn and develop their mathematical understanding through play, throughout the week.

 PE takes place once a week, on a Friday morning.
-We also have hall time on a Wednesday in R1 and a Thursday in R2.
 This year, children across the school are being asked to wear their PE kits to school on their PE day (Fridays in Reception).